Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: IV. Anomalous spectral shift in two examples

-{\it {Anomalous spectral shift in two examples.}}--- We evaluate the AM-dependent shift and the CL shift in two examples: the Hydrogen atom and the two-dimensional harmonic oscillator.
+}--- We evaluate the AM-dependent shift and the CL shift in two examples: the Hydrogen atom and the two-dimensional harmonic oscillator.
 Let us first focus on the spectral shift of the Hydrogen atom model to gain physical understanding.
 For the Hydrogen atom, with the potential $V(r)=-k/r$ (where $k\equiv e^2/4\pi \epsilon_0$), we determine the spectral shifts for each energy level.
-By substituting the eigen function of the Hydrogen atom into the formulas, we obtain the spectral shifts of the bound state $|\psi_{n,l,l_z} \rangle$, where $n$, $l$, and $m$ are the principal, azimuthal, and magnetic quantum numbers, respectively:
+By substituting the eigen function of the Hydrogen atom into the formulas, we obtain the spectral shifts of the bound state $|\psi_{n,l,l_z} \rangle$, where $n$, $l$, and $l_z$ are the principal, azimuthal, and magnetic quantum numbers, respectively: